 - 1. An applicant should verify prior to submitting an application for tax credits that she/he is in compliance with all programs offered or administered by the Corporation.
 The Corporation must receive compliance status requests at least 45 working days before a tax credit application cycle.
-A charge of \$55.00 per hour will be assessed to cover the cost of researching and processing an applicant's compliance status request.
+A charge of \$110.00 per hour will be assessed to cover the cost of researching and processing an applicant's compliance status request that requires more than (3) hours of research time.
 Requests received after this time may not be processed by the anticipated deadline date.
 Each request for a compliance status letter should consist of: - Written request from the owner and/or approved registered agent; - List of developments owned/managed, organized by the development's project identification number, development name, and location; - Deadline date or date request is needed; - Brief description of the type of information needed (copies of 8823's, general 'good status' letter, full compliance research, etc.)